In this blog post, I’ll provide some guidance on how to choose the MySQL innodb_log_file_size.

 InnoDB gets better performance when it does that less frequently, and there is less wear and tear on SSD devices.
 I like to see this number at no less than 15 minutes.
 One hour is even better.

 Getting the innodb_log_file_file size is important to achieve the balance between reasonably fast crash recovery time and good system performance.
-Remember, your recovery time objective it is not as trivial as you might imagine.
+Remember, your recovery time objective is not as trivial as you might imagine.
 I hope the techniques described in this post help you to find the optimal value for your situation!